ironSource/aircon/README.md

 ```

 2. Creating a custom group and defining the contained configs.
-The value of the const defines the group name.
+The value of the field defines the group name.
 ```java
 @ConfigGroup({MAX_TIMES_TO_SHOW, MESSAGE})
 String MY_GROUP = "myGroup";